overturetool/overturetool.github.io/_netmeetings/Net-Meeting-136.md

 * Outdated manuals (how to replace Eclipse)
 * Agree on how to update.

+We agreed on a community effort, where members should open issues and make corrections by making pull requests that should later be considered in the next core meeting.
+[Issues](https://github.com/overturetool/overturetool.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22action+net-meeting%22)
+Please make a note on the issue/pull request in case a simple deletion of outdated content is not enough.
+We will consider those in the core meeting to evaluate whether we should make a new version of the material.

 #### Overture Traffic

 See download stats on [number of installs](https://marketplace.visualstudio.com/items?itemName=overturetool.vdm-vscode).